peckham-daz/24-adv-creative-coding/final_project_brief.md

 <br><br>
 #### Late submissions:
 - submissions up to 7 days late will get a lower mark.
-- later submissions will be capped to a D and may receive delayed feedback.
+- later submissions will be capped to a Basic Pass and may receive delayed feedback.
 Projects submitted more than 2 weeks after the deadline will be marked at the tutor's discretion.

 ### Project specification